2020 Democrats flock to Des Moines' Pride festival to embrace LGBTQ Iowans

 Same-sex marriage became legal in 2009 when the Iowa Supreme Court struck down a state law banning it.
 The process was complicated and, even after the victory for LGBTQ equality, voters in Iowa chose to remove three of the high court justices who handed down the decision.

-Like Buttigieg, Gillibrand, too, was embraced by those celebrating Pride.
+Like Buttigieg, Gillibrand and O'Rourke, were also embraced by those celebrating Pride.

 The New York senator discussed her LGBTQ policy plans, something she rolled out earlier this month.
 The plan includes passing the Equality Act, which would provide federal protections against discriminating LGBTQ people, and federal recognition of a third gender identification on all federal documents.

 Embracing the LGBTQ community has been a staple of Gillibrand's run for months.
-In April, the New York Democrat swapped wardrobes with drag queens at the same bar in Iowa.
+In April, the New York Democrat swapped wardrobes with drag queens at the same bar in Iowa, and on Saturday, wearing a shirt with a rainbow flag, she reiterated her pitch at Pride Fest.

+O'Rourke broke away from his usual stump speech at the Pride Fest candidate forum Saturday afternoon to address the gay community in the audience.

+"Marriage equality in Iowa, and marriage equality in the United States, the credit should not be given principally to those Supreme Court justices who made those decisions, but to every single person who for decades has been marching and struggling and fighting for their full civil rights in this country," he told the audience to cheers.
+"And so I want to thank you for that."

 The fact that candidates are flocking to the Des Moines' area Pride events is remarkable to Matt McCoy, a former state senator and current Polk County supervisor, who -- when he came out in 2003 -- was the first openly gay member of the Iowa General Assembly.